FelippeRoza/felipperoza.github.io/_posts/2019-09-03-experience-replay.md

+---
+layout: post
-# Revisiting previous experiences can help artificial systems to learn faster
+title: Revisiting previous experiences can help artificial systems to learn faster
+---

 ## Prioritized Experience Replay proposes mixing new and old experiences in order to speed up learning

 Reinforcement Learning (RL) is a framework with a great potential to be the basis for the "next level" artificial intelligence, what is so called human-level AI.
 In [1], Nils J. Nilsson describes this next level as: